Lyalpha/pympc/README.md

 pympc
 =====

-Perform checks for the presence of minor bodies at astronomical locations for a given epoch.
+Perform checks for the presence of moving Solar-system bodies at astronomical locations for a given epoch.

 ## Installation